-Unable to digest 'defeat of dynasty', opposition wants to discredit democracy: Mukhtar Abbas Naqvi
+Unable to digest 'defeat of dynasty', Opposition wants to discredit democracy: Mukhtar Abbas Naqvi

 But, the people of the country will not allow any such conspiracy to succeed, he added.

-Opposition parties on May 21 raised concerns over reports of alleged tampering of EVMs and asked the Election Commission to ensure transparency in counting.Exit polls on May 19 projected that the NDA will retain power at the Centre.
+Opposition parties Tuesday raised concerns over reports of alleged tampering of EVMs and asked the Election Commission to ensure transparency in counting.Exit polls on Sunday projected that the NDA will retain power at the Centre.

 Get Lok Sabha 2019 Live Election Results, constituency-wise tally, news, views and analysis